RagnarGrootKoerkamp/BAPCtools/doc/expectations.md

 The behaviour of a submission on a _single_ test case is summarised in a *verdict*.

-The verdicts are
+The verdicts are:

-AC

-: Accepted.
+* AC: Accepted.
 The submission terminates successfully within the time limit and the output vaidator accepts the submission output.

-WA

-: The submission terminates successfully within the time limit, but the output validator rejects the submission output on this testcase.
+* WA: The submission terminates successfully within the time limit, but the output validator rejects the submission output on this testcase.

-TLE

-: The submission does not terminate within the time limit.
+* TLE: The submission does not terminate within the time limit.

-RTE

-: The submission aborts within the time limit with a runtime error.
+* RTE: The submission aborts within the time limit with a runtime error.

 ## Common Expectations for a Submission